Skip to content

 POST /houmao/agents/{agent_ref}/gateway/control/send-keys proxies the live gateway raw control-input route.
 It carries the same <[key-name]> grammar and escape_special_keys behavior as the direct gateway POST /v1/control/send-keys contract.

-The default documented prompt path remains houmao-mgr agents prompt --agent-name <friendly-name> ... over POST /houmao/agents/{agent_ref}/requests.
-That surface keeps working across direct and gateway-backed control modes. houmao-mgr agents gateway prompt --agent-name <friendly-name> ... is the explicit gateway-mediated alternative when live-gateway admission and queue semantics matter and the caller wants to require a live gateway instead of letting the server choose the safe backing path. houmao-mgr agents gateway send-keys ..., houmao-mgr agents gateway tui ..., and houmao-mgr agents gateway mail-notifier ... follow the same managed-agent selector rules outside tmux, the same explicit --target-tmux-session local-resolution rules from an ordinary shell, and the same manifest-first current-session resolution rules inside tmux.
+The default documented prompt path is houmao-mgr agents single --agent-name <friendly-name> prompt ... for selected agents or houmao-mgr agents self prompt ... for the current managed session over POST /houmao/agents/{agent_ref}/requests.
+That surface keeps working across direct and gateway-backed control modes. houmao-mgr agents single --agent-name <friendly-name> gateway prompt ... is the explicit gateway-mediated alternative when live-gateway admission and queue semantics matter and the caller wants to require a live gateway instead of letting the server choose the safe backing path.
+Scoped gateway send-keys, tui, and mail-notifier commands use agents single ... gateway ... for selected-agent targeting and agents self gateway ... for current-session targeting.
 When a friendly name is ambiguous, operators should retry with --agent-id <authoritative-id>.

 Pair-Owned Mail Follow-Up